Will Uber's CEO still be able to save the brand's image?

 Related: Uber takes another step to increase the safety of its self-driving cars

-Bryan Reber, the department head at the University of Georgia's communications school, said he thinks Khosrowshahi has done a lot of things right.
+Bryan Reber, crisis communication expert at the University of Georgia, said he thinks Khosrowshahi has done a lot of things right.
 He pointed to the hiring of Uber's first-ever chief compliance officer and ethics officer as one example.
 And he said he thinks Khosrowshahi can still polish Uber's image.

 Uber has also said it's made strides to ensure pay equity across gender and racial lines under Khosrowshahi's leadership.